 I am so proud and thankful for all the great leaders we have at Champion's Creed MMA—so impressed by the positive impacts they are having on others' lives.

 For this new student, if he had been given up on, if no one had taken the interest and time to build a caring connection, yesterday's experience would have most likely ended very negatively.
-But in the end, it turned out very well, and it's an experience that will most probably have a positive effect on this child for the rest of his life.a year ago
+But in the end, it turned out very well, and it's an experience that will most probably have a positive effect on this child for the rest of his life.2 years ago

 “Brian and Sheila may very well own and operate the best school in western Canada!
 They are the best choice in Calgary!” -Patrick Cooligan